Manchester: Individual wealth

+Business wealth

 Manchester's civic leadership has a reputation for business acumen.
 It owns two of the country's four busiest airports and uses its earnings to fund local projects.
 Meanwhile, KPMG's competitive alternative report found that in 2012 Manchester had the 9th lowest tax cost of any industrialised city in the world, and fiscal devolution has come earlier to Manchester than to any other British city: it can keep half the extra taxes it gets from transport investment.
 KPMG's competitive alternative report also found that Manchester was Europe's most affordable city featured, ranking slightly better than the Dutch cities of Rotterdam and Amsterdam, which all have a cost-of-living index of less than 95.

-Manchester is a city of contrast, where some of the country's most deprived and most affluent neighbourhoods can be found.
-According to 2010 Indices of Multiple Deprivation, Manchester is the 4th most deprived local council in England.
-Unemployment throughout 2012–2013 averaged 11.9 per cent, which was above national average, but lower than some of the country's comparable large cities.
-On the other hand, Greater Manchester is home to more multi-millionaires than anywhere outside London, with the City of Manchester taking up most of the tally.
-In 2013 Manchester was ranked 6th in the UK for quality of life, according to a rating of the UK's 12 largest cities.

-Women fare better in Manchester than the rest of the country in comparative pay with men.
-The per hours-worked gender pay gap is 3.3 per cent compared with 11.1 per cent for Britain.
-37 per cent of the working-age population in Manchester have degree-level qualifications, as opposed to an average of 33 per cent across other core cities, although its schools under-perform slightly compared with the national average.